tomsterBG/short/README.md

 # Content

 - The GUT addon by bitwes for unit testing.
-- Classes: Helper methods.
-- Components: Designed like Godot nodes.
-Health.
+- The short addon by me.
-- Tests for the above.
+- Tests for the short addon.
 - Other things.
 Either unused or specific to this project.

 # Why use this?